TwilightSpar/CO2_Manim/Paper/CO2 control of the respiratory system plant dynamics and stability analysis.md

 A6: alveolar ventilation $\dot V_A$ is linearly related to CO2 partial pressure

-The authors(1988) say in the paper: "Exhaustive simulations of different combinations of all parameters would be a formidable task".
+The authors(1988) said in the paper: "Exhaustive simulations of different combinations of all parameters would be a formidable task".
 But now more numerical simulation is possible.

 equation (9,16,17,22) was not validated and (16,17) do not include the effect of inspired CO2 concentration.

+In the stability analysis part, the authors tried to linearize the model around the fixed point.
+But, they did not consider the situation that fixed point $P_{so}$ is a hyperbolic(in 1D meaning).
+If that is the case, Hartman-Grobman can not apply.